braintree/jsdoc-template/README.md

     "search": {
         "apiKey": "your-api-key",
         "indexName": "Your index name.
-Defaults to braintree.", "hisPerPage": "Number of Results to show.
+Defaults to braintree.", "hitsPerPage": "Number of Results to show.
 Defaults to 7.", }
 }
 ```